jclwilson/jclwilson.github.io/_posts/2018-10-12-bound-art-book-fair-the-double-negative.md

 ---
-title: It was a stab in the dark - Bound Art Book Fair
+title: 'It was a stab in the dark - Bound Art Book Fair'
 layout: post
 redirect_from:
 cdn-image: bound-art-book-fair